 The worst part was that our car seat was not put on the plane for the trip back.
 We arrived at the airport with no way to get our son home.
 Alaska Airlines was prepared and recovered admirably, with a $100 gift certificate and a free car seat to use until ours was returned.
 (The freebie will be donated to the local diaper bank.)

 Next time, I will likely add a car seat to our car rental.
 I wanted to avoid Uber and Lyft, since car seats might not be available, and when you have a screaming baby you really want to have your own transportation ready ASAP.
 So we needed a car seat.
 I think, however, the daily rental fee is better than trying to bring our own.
+When traveling with your baby to cold places, consider taking a look at the new clothing options like these girl baby onesies.

 Pick your hotel wisely.

 I’m going to have a doozy of a trip report coming up when I review the Hotel Del Coronado.
 But the issues that I found most distressing at this so-called resort weren’t really a problem for Alex.
 Instead, his problem was that it was so busy that we simply couldn’t take him anywhere.
 Even a cocktail at a bar with a view of the beach was almost impossible.
+If you have similar problems and also a hard time dealing with stress or anxiety caused by this sort of problems away from home, you might want to try delta 8 thc gummies.

 A smaller boutique hotel or a spread out resort like Vacation Village might have been better.
 “Family friendly” doesn’t necessarily mean a location is great for every family.